polarstreams/polar/README.md

 # Barco Streams

 Barco is a lightweight, elastic, kubernetes-native event streaming system.
-It acts as a safe buffer between services by persisting events and supports peaks by seamlessly scaling, allowing events to be consumed at a later time from the peak.
+It acts as a persistent buffer between services, supporting peaks by seamlessly scaling and allowing events to be consumed at a later time from the peak.

 ![go build](https://github.com/barcostreams/barco/actions/workflows/go.yml/badge.svg)